gdograndom/sdesign/README.md

 Pi powered by 12V battery through voltage divider to 5.4V to pins 2(+) and 39(-)

-Pins 3, 4, 5, 6 used for touchscreen power and touch input
+Pins 4,6 used for touchscreen power

+Pins 3,5 SDA and SCL for I2C bus from ADS1015

 Pin 1 supplies 3.3V VCC to 3.3V relays